What Factors Should One Consider When Buying a Lift Chair?

 As a general rule, there will be three types of lift chairs available from any reputable medical supply store:

 Standard lift chairs.
-These chairs work as described above, tilting or reclining in order to provide assistance when sitting down into the chair or standing up from it.
+These chairs work as described above, tilting or reclining in order to provide assistance when sitting down in the chair or standing up from it.
 Standard lift chairs are sometimes referred to as “two-position” chairs.

 Three-position lift chairs.
 These chairs offer greater functionality, as they are usually able to recline to an almost-flat position.
-As a result, they are popular with individuals who intend to sleep in their chair, or use them for long periods.
+As a result, they are popular with individuals who intend to sleep in their chairs or use them for long periods.

 Infinite lift chairs.
 Infinite position chairs offer the broadest range of functionality of all; often, the backrest, headrest, and footrest can all move independently, which helps to achieve maximum comfort for the user.